mockk/mockk/README.md

 ### Verification confirmation

-To double check that all calls were verified by `verify...` constructs, you can use `confirmVerified`:
+To double-check that all calls were verified by `verify...` constructs, you can use `confirmVerified`:

 ```kotlin
 confirmVerified(mock1, mock2)